What is AIP? The Definitive Guide

 Looking for more AIP resources?

-We’ll be the first to tell you that you don’t need to buy ANY of our books to get connected to all the information you need to embark on AIP.
-We have over 100 articles on the site covering every detail of AIP, in addition to over 250 AIP compliant recipes and even more resources and links on our resources page.
-You can also tune in to The Autoimmune Wellness Podcast for an audio version of the information we present here.
+We’ll be the first to tell you that you don’t need to buy any books to get connected to all the information you need to embark on AIP, because our mission here at Autoimmune Wellness is to share that information for free.
+There are over 100 articles on this site covering every detail of AIP, in addition to over 250 compliant recipes and even more resources and links on our resources page.
+You can also tune in to past episodes of The Autoimmune Wellness Podcast for an audio version of the information presented here.

-If you are looking for more information and resources on getting started with AIP, you will want to sign up to get our AIP Quick Start Guide.
-Just pop your email in the box below and we will send you the following over the course of five days:
+If you are looking to get started with AIP, you will want to sign up to get the AIP Quick Start Guide.
+Just pop your email in the box below and we will send you the following resources over the course of a week:

 • Complete, printable lists of the foods to avoid and include during AIP